khairunnisaor/idner-news-2k/README.md

 ```

 # Research Paper
-This dataset has been accepted by AACL-IJCNLP SRW 2020.
+This work has been accepted by AACL-IJCNLP SRW 2020.
 If you are using this dataset in your work, please cite the following paper:

 ```
 @inproceedings{khairunnisa2020,